JETBeam Jet-UV Flashlight Review

 - Not terribly overpowering UV

-- Close [enough] to advertised wavelength
+- Close [enough] to the advertised wavelength

 What I don’t like

-- Beam profile could be more diffuse
+- The beam profile could be more diffuse

 - A clicky version would make my day